j5py/gladia-home-assignment/README.md

 ##### How to Generate a Bullet Point Summary of an Audio File

 The following Shell commands can be executed from a Unix/Linux terminal.
 The syntax may need to be adapted for Command Prompt, for example, on Windows OS.
 However, you can use Git Bash (especially from a Visual Studio Code terminal).
+Using curl and a terminal facilitates testing, however the documentation also provides examples in Python, JavaScript, PHP, Go, and Java.

 ###### Quick Overview of the Necessary Steps